About

 UKB-PPP

 In 2025, while Head of Molecular Neuroscience & Data Science at Johnson & Johnson, Chris successfully expanded UKB-PPP, raising $27M across 14 biopharma companies and £20M from the U.K. Government.
 This project will profile over 5,000 plasma proteins across 600,000 blood plasma samples.
+Following the announcement of this expansion, Chris transitioned his Chairperson role to Melissa Miller, PhD (Pfizer).

 In 2025, while Head of Molecular Neuroscience & Data Science at Johnson & Johnson, Chris successfully expanded UKB-PPP, raising $27M across 14 biopharma companies and £20M from the U.K. Government.
 This project will profile over 5,000 plasma proteins across 600,000 blood plasma samples.
+Following the announcement of this expansion, Chris transitioned his Chairperson role to Melissa Miller, PhD (Pfizer).

 UKB-PPP, PHase 2 (N=600,000)